abigail-ryan/serenity-day-spa/TESTING.md

 <br>

-The Best Practices Score showed details regarding the Treatmeent Images stating the connection was not secure.
+The Best Practices Score showed details regarding the Treatment Images stating the connection was not secure.
 This is something I will look into regarding securely loading externally hosted files.
 ![Screenshot of Serenity Day Spa lighthouse testing - mobile book now](documentation/lighthouse-score-best-practices.png)

 ____